rprops/MetaG_analysis_workflow/README.md

 rsync -a --include '*/' --include '*fastqc.html' --exclude '*' /scratch/vdenef_fluxm/rprops/DESMAN/metaG/Nextera /scratch/vdenef_fluxm/rprops/DESMAN/metaG/FASTQC --progress
 ```
 #### Optional: take random subsample from each sample
-This can be required for co-assemblies which are too big. <code>-s</code> sets seed for random sampling.
+This can be required for co-assemblies which are too big.
+You can check the number of reads in the interleaved fasta file with the <code>sample_size.sh</code>.
+This will store the sample sizes in the <code>sample_sizes.txt</code> file.
+Run this in the directory where your samples are located.
+Then use seqtk to randomly subsample your fasta files to the desired sample size. <code>-s</code> sets seed for random sampling.
 ```
+bash sample_size.sh
 seqtk sample -s 777 *.fastq 5000000 > *.fastq
 ```
 ### Step 2: Start co-assembly